zilliztech/zdoc/docs/tutorials/migrations/migrate-from-tencent-cloud.md

 ## Considerations{#considerations}

 - When you migrate data from Tencent Cloud VectorDB to Zilliz Cloud, vector fields are transferred directly, while scalar fields from Tencent Cloud VectorDB are stored as JSON in a dynamic field on Zilliz Cloud.
-For details on the dynamic field feature, refer to [Enable Dynamic Field](./enable-dynamic-field).
+For details on the dynamic field feature, refer to [Dynamic Field](./enable-dynamic-field).

 - To ensure compatibility, Auto ID will be disabled and cannot be modified for each target collection on Zilliz Cloud.